IntelLabs/nlp-architect/core_models/np_semantic_segmentation/README.md

 Noun-Phrase (NP) is a phrase which has a noun (or pronoun) as its head and zero of more dependent modifiers.
 Noun-Phrase is the most frequently occurring phrase type and its inner segmentation is critical for understanding the semantics of the Noun-Phrase.
-The most basic division of the semantic segmentation is to two classes:
-1. Descriptive Structure - a structure where all dependent modifiers are not changing the semantic meaning of the Head.
-2. Collocation Structure - a sequence of words or term that co-occur and change the semantic meaning of the Head.

-For example:
-- `fresh hot dog` - hot dog is a collocation, and changes the head (`dog`) semantic meaning.
-- `fresh hot pizza` - fresh and hot are descriptions for the pizza.

 This model is the first step in the Semantic Segmentation algorithm - the MLP classifier.
 The Semantic Segmentation algorithm takes the dependency relations between the Noun-Phrase words, and the MLP classifier inference as the